Babyshalinipriya/Pcod_Prediction/README.md

 # Pcod_Prediction

-step 1:Clone the repo in an Folder
+> Step 1:Clone the repo in an Folder

 step 2:creat an environment using python -m venv (environment name)